muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

 </div>

 <h2>Research Interest</h2>
-<p style="text-align: justify;">My research interests lie in the domain of computational linguistics and its impact on healthcare, particularly language disorders.
+<p style="text-align: justify;">My research interests lie in the domain of Artificial Intelligence and its impact on law, education, and healthcare, particularly language disorders.
 I am interested in the process of language acquisition in children raised in multilingual environments and how this upbringing influences their linguistic development, which is sometimes hindered or delayed.
 Additionally, I want to explore syntactic degeneration in individuals caused by language disorders.</p>

 <p style="text-align: justify;">Beyond these topics, I am fascinated by the evolving nature of online language, which at times feels completely different from natural languages.
 As communication increasingly relies on memes and online jokes, I seek to understand the cognitive processes and reasoning behind these new forms of expression, which can reflect an individual's manner of thinking and cognition.</p>